English Literature and Film Studies BA (Joint Hons)

 - Our students play a prominent role in many creative projects, such as Student Cut Films, two student newspapers – Seren and Llef – and a radio station, Storm FM.

-- We have a dedicated Media Centre with a multi-camera Television Studio and large Production gallery.
+- We have a dedicated Media Centre with with editing suites, production studios, and digital media equipment.

 - We also have a professionally equipped Radio studio with the latest digital equipment.